railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 To do this, the title of the column in your CSV file must end in \ ``:id``\   (for example \ ``Product:id``\  ).

+..
+TODO - link to another document here?

-.. tip::   **Advantage**  *Importing with identifiers*
+.. tip:: Importing with identifiers

 	The management of free text identifiers enables you to considerably simplify the conversion of another database to Open ERP.
 	You can just create an id column that contains the identifier used in the original database for each table that you're importing.

 	For the other tables linked to this one you can just use the identifier relationship to the entry in the original table.
 	You don't need a complex conversion then to create links to the original table.

 Many-to-many fields
 ^^^^^^^^^^^^^^^^^^^^^